 From 1 January 2021, UCDs are no longer valid in the UK, instead, these rights have been immediately and automatically replaced by UK rights (as continuing UK unregistered designs).
 Such rights continue to be protected in the UK for the remainder of the three-year term attached to them.

 To protect UCDs, a UK ‘supplementary unregistered design’ (SUD) has been created.
 This right will ensure that the full range of design protection provided in the UK before 1 January 2021 will remain available.

 SUDs offer protection similar to the protection offered by UCDs, however, this protection will not be extended to the EU.
-SUDs mirror UCDs by providing UK protection for both three and two-dimensional designs for a period of three years.
+SUDs mirror UCDs by providing UK protection for both three and two-dimensional designs for 3 years.

 A SUD is established by first disclosure (ie making the design available to the public in such a way that the interested parties can reasonably be aware of the design) in the UK (not first disclosure in the EU).
 However, it may destroy the novelty in that design, should the owner of a SUD later seek to claim UK unregistered rights.
 Similarly, first disclosure in the UK may not establish a UCD and could destroy the novelty in that design, should the owner later seek to claim EU unregistered rights.

 For more information, see the Government's guidance.